horuslabsio/karst-core/CONTRIBUTING.md

-# Contributing to KARST
+# Contributing to coloniz

-The KARST team maintains guidelines for contributing to the KARST project repository.
+The coloniz team maintains guidelines for contributing to the coloniz project repository.

 ### Code of Conduct

-Have you read the [code of conduct](https://github.com/horuslabsio/karst-core/blob/master/CODE_OF_CONDUCT.md)?
+Have you read the [code of conduct](https://github.com/horuslabsio/coloniz-core/blob/master/CODE_OF_CONDUCT.md)?

 ## Bugs and Feature Request

-Before you make your changes, check to see if an [issue](https://github.com/horuslabsio/karst-coreissues) exists already for the change you want to make.
+Before you make your changes, check to see if an [issue](https://github.com/horuslabsio/coloniz-coreissues) exists already for the change you want to make.

 ### Don't see your issue?
 Open one

-If you spot something new, open an issue using a [template](https://github.com/horuslabsio/karst-core/issues/new/choose).
+If you spot something new, open an issue using a [template](https://github.com/horuslabsio/coloniz-core/issues/new/choose).
 We'll use the issue to have a conversation about the problem you want to fix.

 ### Open a Pull Request